oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/soa-domain/weblogic-logging-exporter-setup.md

 title: "Publish logs to Elasticsearch"
 date: 2019-12-05T06:46:23-05:00
 weight: 4
-description: "Use the WebLogic Logging Exporter to publish the operator and WebLogic Server logs to Elasticsearch."
+description: "Use the WebLogic Logging Exporter to publish the WebLogic Server logs to Elasticsearch."
 ---

 The WebLogic Logging Exporter adds a log event handler to WebLogic Server.
 WebLogic Server logs can be pushed to Elasticsearch in Kubernetes directly by using the Elasticsearch REST API.
 For more details, refer to the [WebLogic Logging Exporter](https://github.com/oracle/weblogic-logging-exporter) project.

 This sample shows you how to publish WebLogic Server logs to Elasticsearch and view them in Kibana.
+For publishing operator logs, see this [sample]({{< relref "/samples/simple/elastic-stack/operator/_index.md" >}}).

 #### Prerequisites